 We are committed to upholding the First Amendment rights of those challenging orthodox views.
-Senate Bill 3017 punishes public universities that may fund participation in an academic group that has used an honored American tactic to effect social, political and economic change, solely because public officials disagree with the message that such groups are expressing.
-This bill is constitutionally infirm, and its passage would necessitate a legal challenge in order to protect the right of any individual or organization to engage in such protected speech activities.
+Senate Bill 3017 punishes public universities that may fund participation in an academic group that has used an honored American tactic to effect social, political and economic change, solely because public officials disagree with the message that these groups are expressing.
+These bills are constitutionally infirm, and their passage would necessitate a legal challenge in order to protect the right of any individual or organization to engage in such protected speech activities.